Complete combinatorial characterization of greedy-drawable trees

-N\"{o}llenburg and Prutkin~\cite{NP17} proved that one can always shrink the drawing of $T^{v_i}_{rv_i}$ preserving greediness of $T$ if $|\angle{T_i}| > 0$. \begin{lem}(shrinking lemma~\cite[Lemma 8]{NP17})\\ Let $T=(V,E)$ be a tree and $T' = T^v_{rv} +rv$, $rv \in E$, be a subtree of $T$.
-If $T$ has a greedy drawing $\Gamma$ such that $|\angle{T'}| > 0$, then there is a greedy drawing $\Gamma'$ such that $T_{rv}^v$ is drawn infinitesimally small and the drawing of $T_{rv}^r$ and the angle $|\angle{T'}|$ are the same as in $\Gamma$ (and $\angle{T'}$ is broader than in $\Gamma$). \end{lem} \begin{remark} For some technical reason, the original definition of opening angle is slightly more complicated.
-Indeed, Lemma~4 in \cite{NP17} does not always hold with the presented definition.
-However, if we change the statement of Lemma~4 in \cite{NP17} into ``there exists a drawing such that ...'', it is true with the presented definition.
-A required drawing can be constructed by shrinking a drawing of each subtree $T_i$ by Lemma~\ref{lem:shrinking}, in which case the original definition and the presented definition coincide (with arbitrary precision).
-In the remaining part of the paper, we will always consider such drawings, and the two definitions do not make any difference. \end{remark} Suppose that each $T_i$ can be drawn with an open angle and let $\varphi_i := |\angle{T_i}|_*$.
-Based on Lemma~\ref{lem:shrinking}, N\"{o}llenburg and Prutkin~\cite[Theorem 1]{NP17} proved that $T$ has a greedy drawing if and only if there is a permutation $\tau$ on $\{ 0,\dots, d-1 \}$ such that the following inequality system has a solution.
+Slightly perturbating a greedy drawing, one can always assume that $|\angle{T_i}| > 0$ or $|\angle{T_i}| < 0$.
+In what follows, we do not pay so much attention to the case $|\angle{T_i}| = 0$.
+N\"{o}llenburg and Prutkin~\cite{NP17} proved that the drawing of $T^{v_i}_{rv_i}$ can always be shrunk while preserving greediness of $T$ if $|\angle{T_i}| > 0$. \begin{lem}(shrinking lemma~\cite[Lemma~2.18]{NP17})\\ Let $T=(V,E)$ be a tree and $T' = T^v_{rv} +rv$, $rv \in E$, be a subtree of $T$.
+If $T$ has a greedy drawing $\Gamma$ such that $|\angle{T'}| > 0$, then there is a greedy drawing $\Gamma'$ such that $T_{rv}^v$ is drawn infinitesimally small, and the drawing of $T_{rv}^r$ and the angle $|\angle{T'}|$ are the same as those in $\Gamma$ (and $\angle{T'}$ contains the original angle in $\Gamma$). \end{lem} \begin{remark} For some technical reasons, the original definition of an opening angle is slightly more complicated.
+Indeed, Lemma~2.14 in \cite{NP17}, which claims that the apex of the opening angle $\angle{T_i}$ of a subtree $T_i$ is always contained in the opening angle $\angle{T_j}$ of another subtree $T_j$ in every greedy drawing of $T$, does not always hold under the present definition.
+This fact is important because the shrunk drawing in Lemma~\ref{lem:shrinking} is constructed in \cite{NP17} by placing an infinitesimally small drawing of $T_i$ on the apex of $\angle{T_i}$.
+However, once we accept Lemma~\ref{lem:shrinking}, and consider such a drawing, the original and present definition coincide (with arbitrary precision).
+Throughout the remainder of this paper, we always consider such drawings, making the two definitions functionally equivalent. \end{remark} Suppose that each $T_i$ can be drawn with an open angle, and let $\varphi_i \coloneqq |\angle{T_i}|_*$.
+Based on Lemma~\ref{lem:shrinking}, N\"{o}llenburg and Prutkin~\cite[Theorem~4.4]{NP17} proved that $T$ has a greedy drawing if and only if there is a permutation $\tau$ on $\{ 0,\dots, d-1 \}$ such that the following inequality system has a solution.
 For $i=0,\dots,d-1$,